klieret/everything-you-didnt-now-you-needed/README.md

 A collection of tips and tricks revolving around python, the command line and more.

 Slides originally created for the [CoDaS-HEP 2022 school](https://indico.cern.ch/event/1151367/).
+A PDF version of the slides is available in the corresponding release.

 ## ✔️ Content